 - With all these factors to consider, what is the outlook for marketing budgets in 2023?
 Are marketers planning for larger budgets in 2023?
 Are they staying flat or being reduced, and why?

-To gain some clarity from the market, we partnered with Demand Metric to conduct a survey aimed specifically at marketing leaders to address these questions.
-We received over 500 responses across the US and UK, providing us with various ways to analyse the data.
+To gain some clarity, we decided to partner with our friends at Demand Metric to conduct a survey aimed specifically at marketing leaders to address these questions.
+We received over 500 responses across the US and UK, providing us with various ways to analyze the data.
 The survey results confirmed that B2B marketers were increasingly tasked with accomplishing more with less resources.
 More specifically, two-thirds of respondents are experiencing these expectations despite inflation and recession driving budget cuts.

 What’s most reassuring?
-A majority of marketers are optimistic about the upcoming year—80% to be precise.
-The market data results are unexpected but insightful and show some key learnings.
-Here are three ways b2b marketers can succeed in 2023 based on the results.
+A majority of marketers are optimistic about the upcoming year—80% to be exact.
+We’re excited to get this report in front of industry leaders and would like to share 3 ways b2b marketers can succeed in 2023 based on the results.
 Read more below.

 Download the full report here.